RachelFurlong-dev/nutritionist-m4/README.md

 [View the live project here.](https://nutritionist-rf-f7d23ec1a841.herokuapp.com/)

-This is the main marketing website for The Nutritionist raw organiic online food store.
+This is the main marketing website for The Nutritionist raw organic online food store.
 It is designed to be responsive and accessible on a range of devices, making it easy to navigate for potential customers and users.

 <h2 align="center"><img src="media/mockup_nutritionist.png"></h2>